RiskyRisto/SBEDE-open/README.md

 An example data set where expert predictions are simulated: example_data_sim_LifeHealthInsurance.xlsx

-Supportive functions for portfolio optimization with the Kelly criteria: functions_optimization_example.RData
+Supportive functions for portfolio optimization with the Kelly criteria: functions_optimization_example.R

 ### Simulation study
 Excel file for defining parameters for simulating data: parameter_values_for_sim.xlsx

+STAN file for fitting the model in Merkle et al. (2020): Merkle.stan

 R codes for simulating data and fitting Bayesian models: script_loop_gen_data_fit_models.R